micielski/filmweb-export-rs/README.md

 # Troubleshooting

-Try lowering the threads count, otherwise if it won't help, open an issue
+Try lowering the threads count, otherwise, if it won't help, open an issue